 Pre-construction condo flipping could well be audited by CRA.
 And while outstanding taxes will have to be paid, a potentially significant penalty could also be assigned (not to mention criminal charges for tax evasion).
 Legally, individuals are required to report all real estate sales.

 For those who did not properly report real estate sales to CRA, or did not correctly pay taxes on real estate profits, it’s best to address these issues immediately.
-For some, it may be valuable to emply the services of a tax professionals to mitigate any interest or penalty charges.
+For some, it may be valuable to employ the services of tax professionals to mitigate any interest or penalty charges.